bedwardssmith/Election_Analysis/README.md

 * There were 369, 711 votes cast in this congressional election.

 * The breakdown of votes and the percentage of total votes for each county in the precinct were:
-  * Jefferson 38,855 votes representing 10.5% of the total votes cast
+  * Jefferson 38,855 with votes representing 10.5% of the total votes cast
-  * Denver 306,055 votes representing 82.8% of the total votes cast
+  * Denver 306,055 with votes representing 82.8% of the total votes cast
-  * Arapahoe 24,801 votes representing 6.7% of the total votes cast
+  * Arapahoe 24,801 with votes representing 6.7% of the total votes cast

-* Denver county had the largest number of votes.
+* Denver county had the largest number of votes with 306,055 votes representing 82.8% of the total votes.

 * The breakdown of votes and the percentage of total votes for each candidate in the precinct were:
-  * Charles Casper Stockham 85,213 votes representing 23.08% of the total votes cast
+  * Charles Casper Stockham with 85,213 votes representing 23.08% of the total votes cast
-  * Diana DeGette 272,892 votes representing 73.8% of the total votes cast
+  * Diana DeGette with 272,892 votes representing 73.8% of the total votes cast
-  * Raymon Anthony Doane 11,606 votes representing 3.1% of the total votes cast
+  * Raymon Anthony Doane with 11,606 votes representing 3.1% of the total votes cast

 * Diane DeGette won the election with 272,892 votes representing 73.8% of the total votes.